How to start and manage a Registered Disability Savings Plan in British Columbia

 Some financial institutions offer the RDSP, others do not.
 Check the list of participating banks or credit unions on the Employment and Social Development Canada (ESDC) website (link below) and see if the one you use is listed.

 Note that some banks or credit unions have different rules about taking money out of your RDSP.
-All bank or credit unions allow regular withdrawals that begin when you’re older, but only some allow one time withdrawals, such as to buy a car or a house.
+All bank or credit unions allow regular withdrawals that begin when you’re older, but only some allow one-time withdrawals, such as to buy a car or a house.
+See step 10 for more information about withdrawals.

 Planned Lifetime Advocacy Network (PLAN) has listed additional things to think about when you choose a bank or credit union.
 See the link to their guide below.
 Also, on their websites some banks or credit unions offer advice and information on RDSPs; see the links provided below.